 Dene Grigar, PhD

-Dene Grigar is Director of and Associate Professor in the Digital Technology and Culture Program at Washington State University Vancouver who works in the area of electronic literature, emergent technology and cognition, and ephemera.
+Dene Grigar is Director of and Professor in the Digital Technology and Culture Program at Washington State University Vancouver who works in the area of electronic literature, emergent technology and cognition, and ephemera.
 She is the author of “Fallow Field: A Story in Two Parts” and “The Jungfrau Tapes: A Conversation with Diana Slattery about The Glide Project,” both of which have appeared in the Iowa Review Web, and co-author of When Ghosts Will Die (with Canadian multimedia artist Steve Gibson), a piece that experiments with motion tracking technology to produce networked narratives.
 Her most recent project was The 24-Hour Micro-Elit Project, a work of electronic literature that experiments with micro-fiction and participatory production.
 She is now working on "Fort Vancouver Mobile", digital stories about the history surrounding the Fort Vancouver National Historical Site that will delivered via mobile technology.
-She serves as Associate Editor for Leonardo Reviews and Vice President for the Electronic Literature Organization.
+She serves as Associate Editor for Leonardo Reviews and President of the Electronic Literature Organization.

 |Course ID||Title||Meeting Time||Location||Semester||Syllabus|